HarshAghera/jadeja-pragati-website/LuxeSpa Website Development Proposal.md

    ✅ 100% custom-built — no template reuse
    ✅ Transparent communication & weekly updates
-   ✅ Focused on performance, user experience, and conversion ✅ Free post-launch bug fixes for 60 days (extended to 90 days for first 5 clients) ✅ Flat, predictable pricing — no hidden charges
+   ✅ Focused on performance, user experience, and conversion ✅ Free post-launch bug fixes for 30 days (extended to 1 year for first 5 clients) ✅ Flat, predictable pricing — no hidden charges

 8. Payment Schedule
    30% upfront to begin
    40% after backend + admin panel
    30% upon final delivery

 9. What I Need From You
-   Logo, brand colors, content (photos, service info, team info)

-Availability for a kickoff meeting
+   Logo, brand colors, content (photos, service info, team info) Availability for a kickoff meeting

 Note:
 Domain Registration: You can buy your domain for $8–$15/year from third-party providers like GoDaddy or Namecheap.
 If you use AWS Route 53, it costs about $12/year.
 AWS Hosting: The minimum hosting cost with AWS is around $26.55/month (after the first year or if the Free Tier no longer applies).
 During the first year, using AWS’s Free Tier could bring the cost to $16/month.

 ✅ Ready to Begin?
 Let’s build a beautiful online home for your spa brand — one that converts visitors into loyal clients.